How to live in the moment this Christmas

 This is a big one.
 If you’re in the company of loved ones and not feeling on top form, instead of worrying that you’re not being your best self, try to express what’s going on.

 You could say as little as: “I don’t know why, but I don’t feel great at the moment.”
-Hopefully your loved one - whether that’s a family member or a friend - will offer you support, relate to your feelings or reassure you that it’s okay - and all that worry that’s been building inside will dissolve.
+Hopefully your loved one will offer you support, relate to your feelings and reassure you that it’s okay - and all that worry that’s been building inside will dissolve.

 We know that the festive period can be a tough one for many people - so if you’re one of them, then we are sending you love and warmth.
 We hope these tips help you live in the moment and enjoy this time as much as you possibly can.